cursor on Mac local connected to server.

 pixi

-will look for either pixi.toml or pyproject.toml.
+In workspace, pixi init will look for either pixi.toml or pyproject.toml.
 Pure R users might find pixi.toml useful.
-I am use pyproject.toml. and a section of [tool.pixi.workspace]
+I am use pyproject.toml. and a section of [tool.pixi.workspace] indicates that this workplace is also working with pixi.

 [tool.pixi.workspace]